Pacific War: Leyte Gulf, 1944

 However, after the Center Force departed from Brunei Bay on 23 October, two American submarines attacked it, resulting in the loss of two heavy cruisers with another crippled.
 After entering the Sibuyan Sea on 24 October, Center Force was again waylaid by American carrier aircraft, forcing another heavy cruiser to retire.
 The Americans then sank Musashi.
 Many other ships of Center Force were also attacked, but continued on.
 Convinced that their attacks had rendered the Center Force ineffective and that it had turned back, the American carriers sailed north to address the newly detected threat Ozawa's Northern Force and its carriers.
 On the night of 24–25 October, the Southern Force under Nishimura attempted to enter Leyte Gulf from the south through Surigao Strait, where an American-Australian force led by Rear Admiral Jesse Oldendorf ambushed the Japanese.
 American destroyers and naval gunfire destroyed two battleships and three destroyers, with only a single Japanese destroyer surviving.
 As a result of observing radio silence, Shima's group was unable to coordinate its movements with Nishimura's group and arrived at Surigao Strait at the worst possible moment, in the middle of the encounter; after making a haphazard torpedo attack, Shima retreated.

 Off Cape Engaño, 500 mi north of Leyte Gulf, the Americans launched over 500 aircraft sorties at the Northern Force, followed by a surface group of cruisers and destroyers.
 All four Japanese carriers were sunk, but the Japanese had succeeded in drawing the American carriers away from Leyte Gulf.
 On 25 October the final major surface action fought between the Japanese and the American fleets occurred off Samar, when Kurita's Center Force fell upon a group of American escort carriers accompanied only by destroyers and destroyer escorts.
 Both sides were surprised, but the outcome looked certain, given the overwhelming advantage in firepower possessed by the Japanese.
-However, the Center Force conducted a largely indecisive gunnery duel before breaking off, managing only to sink several American destroyers and two escort carriers.
+However, the Center Force conducted a largely indecisive gunnery duel before breaking off, managing only to sink two American destroyers, a destroyer escort and one escort carrier.